jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 On Tinder, there is a severe imbalance in the marketplace.
 Men outnumber women almost three to one.
-In practice, the ratio is _even worse_, since many women's profiles are idle, and many other women are not technically idle but are still inaccessible, as they use Tinder not for finding matches, but as an amusement or a self-esteem boost
+In practice, the ratio is _even worse_, since many women's profiles are idle, and many more women's profiles are not technically idle but are still inaccessible, as they use Tinder not for finding matches, but as an amusement or a self-esteem boost
 (one woman in an interview even referred to Tinder as her "'Make me feel pretty' app").
 The severe imbalance